Summer Company 2021

 Frog in Hand Business Manager

-Jessica Cen (she/her) is a multidisciplinary artist of colour based in Scarborough.
+Jessica Cen (she/her) is a multidisciplinary artist based in Scarborough.
 She specifies in stage and production management, theatre administration, public relations, and design and is passionate about supporting artists to realize their visions and create immersive intersectional spaces and transcendent experiences.
 Jessica graduated from Albert Campbell Collegiate Institute as an Arts & Culture Specialist High Skills Major and Ryerson University with a Bachelor of Fine Arts, majoring in Theatre Performance Production and minoring in Acting & Dance.
 She was the Production Assistant and Stage Manager for the Frog in Hand Summer Company 2019 & 2020, assisting and facilitating in a variety of roles and projects.
 She collaborated with Frog in Hand in Fall 2019 on site-specific outdoor promenade-style performance, Stories in the Woods, as the Assistant Stage Manager and Production Assistant.
 Her recent works also include Toronto Union, Electric Moon Theatre Company, City Youth Players, Flato Markham Theatre, and the Female Eye Film Festival.
 Currently, she is the Business Manager of Frog in Hand and is extremely grateful and ecstatic to be a part of the Frog in Hand Summer Company for her third time!

 Jessica Cen's image by Jennifer Xie